yardbirdsax/aks-lab/aks-lab/README.md

 # Creating an AKS Lab

+This set of steps will create a very basic AKS cluster with no RBAC enabled, basic networking, and no interconnection with existing resources.
+In other words, definitely not something to do in any kind of live environment, but fine for a first foray.

 ## Pre-Requisites

 1. You must create a storage account and container to store Terraform state information.